NgZiXin/CVWO-Frontend/README.md

 Frontend submission by Ng Zi Xin.
 It is not completed, there is still a lot of code clean up I need to make, but the features by and large are there and functioning.
 Do let me know of any improvements I can make, thank you.

+Please ensure that you have set-up and are able to run the [backend](https://github.com/NgZiXin/CVWO-Backend) first.

 ## Getting Started

 ### Running the app